fortio/fortio/README.md

 docker run fortio/fortio load http://www.google.com/ # For a test run
 ```

-Or download one the binary distributions, from the [releases](https://github.com/fortio/fortio/releases) assets page or for instance:
+Or download one of the binary distributions, from the [releases](https://github.com/fortio/fortio/releases) assets page or for instance:

 ```shell
 curl -L https://github.com/fortio/fortio/releases/download/v1.7.1/fortio-linux_x64-1.7.1.tgz \